IntersectMBO/plutus/doc/read-the-docs-site/adr/0003-sharing-prod-debugging-cek.md

     computeCekDebug budget ctx (Closure term env) = pure $ Computing budget ctx (Closure term env)

+    -- In production mode, `computeCekStep` matches on the term and calls `computeCek` or `returnCek` on a subterm.
-    -- in production mode, recursively calls `computeCek`, and thus `computeCekStep`, similar to our current production machine. computeCekStep
+    -- In production mode, `computeCek` calls the original `computeCekStep`, i.e. in production mode `computeCekStep` calls itself through the thin `computeCek` wrapper thus achieving recursion and replicating the old behavior of the CEK machine. computeCekStep
         :: WordArray
         -> Context uni fun